 This course is a lecture format.
-I do not take attendance.
 If you come to class, plan to stay.
 Excessive coming and going will not be tolerated.
 If you are late, enter quietly through the back door.
 Do not disturb the class.

 No electronic recording and no electronic storage of any kind of lectures and lecture board writing.